denoland/manual/getting_started/first_steps.md

 deno run https://deno.land/std@0.103.0/examples/welcome.ts
 ```

-## $STD_VERSION

-Throughout this documentation, you may see $STD_VERSION.
-This variable is meant
-to be replaced with the numeric version of the standard library to be imported.

-You should always pin your imports to a specific version, to avoid unintended
-changes later.

-For the latest version go [here](https://deno.land/std@0.154.0/version.ts).

 ## Making an HTTP request

 Many programs use HTTP requests to fetch data from a webserver.
 Let's write a